mariahnorell/website/content/courses/hr_analytics/python/getting-started.md

 ## Jupyter Notebook Basics

 Jupyter Notebook is a very user-friendly IDE that allows you to chunk out your code and write in text in a clear way.
 The way we add in this text is through something called *Markdown*.
-It is helpful to alternate between writing in Markdown and writing code, because it will visually organize the project you set out to accomplish.
+It is helpful to alternate between writing in Markdown and writing code because it will visually organize the project you set out to accomplish.
 In addition, organizing your Notebook will help others (i.e., colleagues, interview committees, friends) understand your thought process.

 Open up this [tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) to understand all necessary steps for running Jupyter and getting your first notebook ready.